nodemailer/wildduck/README.md

 First entry in the event stream indicates that a message with id `596e0703f0bdd512aeac3600` was added to mailbox `596c9c37ef2213165daadc65`, second entry indicates that a new mailbox called *"My Mail"* with id `596e09853f845a14f3620b5c` was created.

 Be aware though that this connection needs to be properly closed if you do not want to end up with memory leaks.

+You can see a demo of catching user events when navigating to http://localhost:8080/public/ (assuming localhost:8080 is your API host).

 ## Message filtering